 So it becomes an ego trip.

 That was one of the themes on that House, M.D. a TV show.
 House was always rudely blunt with everybody.
 People began to point out to him that this was a strategy for keeping people away from him.
 He was using his position as a brilliant physician to say anything he wanted because he knew he was not going to get fired.
 But he was also using this to keep people at a distance emotionally.
 Although the things he said to people may have been literally true, he was not operating from a truth position.
 Does that make sense?

 August: So, to me, the question becomes, “Who am I?”
 What are your real motivations?
 Many people spend their lives compromising.

-One day I asked my Zen teacher what was the most important thing he did on his spiritual path, and he said, “It wasn’t what I did.
+One day I asked my Zen teacher what the most important thing he did on his spiritual path was, and he said, “It wasn’t what I did.
 It was what I didn’t do,” and walked away.
 I told that story at the beginning of one of my chapters.
 At the end of the chapter, I said, “I think after all these years working on Zen, it finally hit me: He didn’t do what everybody else does.
 He never sold out.”

 I remember respecting tremendously a guy I met when I was in graduate school studying theology a few years ago.
 At first, I underestimated him because he just seemed like this happy-go-lucky middle-aged guy studying theology.
 Then I found out he was building a shack in the woods behind a local house.
-The owner gave him permission to build it so he could live there alone.
+The owner permitted him to build it so he could live there alone.